Exploring the Interplay of Intrinsic Fluctuation and Complexity in Intracellular Calcium Dynamics

 \subsection{Regulation of the patterns of cytosolic Ca$^{2+}$ dynamics by intrinsic fluctuations}

 To capture the experimentally observed stochastic dynamics of intracellular Ca$^{2+}$ oscillations, we adopt a stochastic approach to the non-linear model~\eqref{eq:model} using the chemical Langevin equation~\eqref{eq:cl}.
-The stochastic approach will allow us to analyze the impact of intrinsic fluctuations on the dynamics of cytosolic Ca$^{2+}$.
-Representing $x, y$, and $z$ as the concentrations of cytosolic Ca$^{2+}$, stored Ca$^{2+}$ in the internal pool, and InsP$_3$, respectively, we denote the state vector of concentrations as $s=s(t)=[x(t),~y(t),~z(t)]^{\mathrm{T}}$.
+The stochastic approach will allow us to analyze the impact of intrinsic fluctuations on the dynamics of Ca$^{2+}$.
+Representing $x, y$, and $z$ as the concentrations of cytosolic Ca$^{2+}$, Ca$^{2+}$ stored in the internal pool, and InsP$_3$, respectively, we denote the state vector of concentrations as $s=s(t)=[x(t),~y(t),~z(t)]^{\mathrm{T}}$.
+T denotes transpose.
 We then rewrite the coupled, non-linear ODEs~\eqref{eq:model} as

 where